-Blood glucose: one to two hours after the start of a meal Blood glucose: one to two hours after the start of a meal ≤140 mg/dl
+Blood glucose: 1-2 hours after the start of a meal ≤140 mg/dl (AACE)

 B = Blood Pressure*

-Goal for people with diabetes: under 130/80 mmHg
+Goal for people with diabetes: < 140/80 mmHg

 C = Cholesterol*

-LDL: under 100 mg/dl
+LDL: < 100 mg/dl

-Triglycerides: under 150 mg/dl
+Triglycerides: < 150 mg/dl

-Make Better Food Choices
+Make Healthier Food Choices

-- Use a liquid oil, such as canola, olive, or sunflower, rather than butter or shortening.
+• Use a liquid oil, such as canola, olive, or sunflower, rather than butter or shortening.

-- Eat fish twice a week, especially those with omega-3 fatty acids, such as salmon, trout, or bluefish.
+• Eat fish twice a week, especially those with omega-3 fatty acids, such as salmon, trout, or bluefish.

-- Eat more fruits and vegetables.
+• Eat more fruits and vegetables.

-- Choose whole grains over refined starches and sweets.
+• Choose whole grains over refined starches and sweets.

-- Choose low-fat or part-skim cheeses.
+• Choose low-fat or part-skim cheeses.

-- Choose lean cuts of meat and trim visible fat.
+• Choose lean cuts of meat, and trim visible fat.

-- Remove skin from poultry.
+• Remove skin from poultry.

 Pick Foods High in Fiber

-Reduce Your Sodium Intake
+Reduce Your Salt and Sodium Intake